 Give 'Em All a Big Fat Lip was released again in 2005, this time with ATO's help.
 Despite the surge of good luck, Sullivant soon exited the group to pursue a solo career as Kuroma -- a project he eventually put on hold in order to join MGMT's backup band -- and Tim Deaux climbed aboard as his replacement.
 With a revised lineup in place, the Whigs traveled to Los Angeles in 2007 to begin work on their sophomore album, eventually announcing its completion that October.
 Mission Control was issued in January 2008, and the band supported its release with a series of late-night TV performances and tour dates alongside the Drive-By Truckers, the Kooks, and Kings of Leon.
 They returned to the road with Kings of Leon in early 2009, and spent much of the remainder of the year writing songs for a third album.
 Recorded in Athens with producer Ben Allen (who had spent the previous year recording Animal Collective's highly acclaimed Merriweather Post Pavilion), In the Dark was completed in late 2009 and released the following March.

-The Whigs supported In the Dark with an extensive tour that ran into 2011 and then they began working on their new album, their first for New West Records.
-That album, entitled Enjoy the Company, appeared in the fall of 2012. ~ MacKenzie Wilson & Andrew Leahey, Rovi
+The Whigs supported In the Dark with an extensive tour that ran into 2011, and then began working on a new album, their first for New West Records.
+That album, titled Enjoy the Company, appeared in the fall of 2012.
+Two years later, the group delivered Modern Creation and in 2016 they released Live in Little Five, which was only available on vinyl and as a digital download. ~ MacKenzie Wilson & Andrew Leahey, Rovi